iamsurajx/chai-backend-dev/DBConnection.md

-#Following Steps are only to make connection with MongoDB Atlas.
+# Following Steps are only used to make connections with MongoDB Atlas.

 ##### Folder Structure: